TCLamnidis/RelativeAlleleSharing/README.md

 `Freqsum2RAS.py` requires a FreqSum file containing all the Populations for use in the analysis as an input file.
 The FreqSum format and various tools for working with this format are documented in https://github.com/stschiff/rarecoal-tools.

 # Filtering the FreqSum file
-The input FrqSum file should first be filtered through the 35mer Unimask (made by Heng Li), which itself needs to be filtered to only contain chromosomes 1-22.
-For now a filtered version of 35- and 75- mer Unimasks is included in the repository, until the filtering step is implemented in the code.
+The input FrqSum file should first be filtered through the 35mer Unimask (made by Heng Li).
+This filtering needs to be done for each chromosome separately (if using the script provided here), and for that a separate mask for each chromosome will be needed.
+Such a mask can be easily acquired with:

+    for i in {1..22}; do awk -v X=$i '$1==X' /path/to/Unimask > /path/to/out.chr$i.bed ; done

-The awk script `filterThroughMask.awk` in included in this package, and can be used to filter a FreqSum file using a `.bed` file.
+The resulting `.bed` files can then be used for filtering of each FreqSum.
+The awk script `filterThroughMask.awk` included in this package, and can be used to filter a FreqSum file using a `.bed` file.

     ...| awk -f filterThroughMask.awk -v maskFile=/path/to/mask.bed | ...